abhishekmandloi95/Agentic_AI_Negotiation_System_Prototype/README.md

 Ganache is downloaded by npx if needed.
 The existing ~/.ganache-negotiation database is preserved.
 Logs are under ~/Library/Logs/AgenticNegotiation.
 Select Ganache recording in the app when desired; starting the service does not enable recording automatically.

+## Authors

+- Abhishek Mandloi
+- Amrita Moyade

+This project was developed collaboratively as a research and learning prototype exploring multi-agent negotiation, contextual memory, forecasting, and blockchain-based audit records.